WordPress/gutenberg/packages/components/src/dropdown/README.md

 ### focusOnMount

 By default, the _first tabbable element_ in the popover will receive focus when it mounts.
-This is the same as setting `focusOnMount` to `"firstElement"`.
-If you want to focus the container instead, you can set `focusOnMount` to `"container"`.
+This is the same as setting this prop to `"firstElement"`.

+Specifying a `true` value will focus the container instead.

-Set this prop to `false` to disable focus switching entirely.
-This should only be set when an appropriately accessible substitute behavior exists.
+Specifying a `false` value disables the focus handling entirely (this should only be done when an appropriately accessible substitute behavior exists).

--   Type: `String` or `Boolean`
+-   Type: `'firstElement' | boolean`
 -   Required: No
 -   Default: `"firstElement"`